superbrothers/kubernetes-docs/kubectl_wait.md

 ### Options

 ```
+      --all                           Select all resources in the namespace of the specified resource types
-      --all-namespaces                If present, list the requested object(s) across all namespaces.
+  -A, --all-namespaces                If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.
       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
+      --field-selector string         Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selector key1=value1,key2=value2).
+The server only supports a limited number of field queries per type.
   -f, --filename strings              identifying the resource.
       --for string                    The condition to wait on: [delete|condition=condition-name].
   -h, --help                          help for wait